jamesfalkner/learn-katacoda/middleware-spring-boot/spring-db-access/02-read-content-from-a-database.md

 The repository should provide methods for inserting, updating, reading, and deleting Fruits from the database.
 We are going to use Spring Data for this which already provides us with a lot of the boilerplate code, so all we have to do is to add an interface that extends the `CrudRepository<T, I>` interface provided by Spring Data.

-First, we need to create the java class file.
-For that, you need to click on the following link which opens the empty file in the editor: ``src/main/java/com/example/service/FruitRepository.java``{{open}}
+First, we need to fill out the skeltal java class file.
+For that, you need to click on the following link which opens the file in the editor: ``src/main/java/com/example/service/FruitRepository.java``{{open}}

 Then, copy the below content into the file (or use the `Copy to Editor` button):